Cattn/cattn.dev/static/articles/shipwrecked.md

 hdr-paint makes use of a hidden image/video to trick your phone into thinking there's HDR content on screen.
 Then, by using a combination of `backdrop-filter: brightness(10);` on the body, and `display-p3` values above 100%, I'm able to display colors above their normal value, allowing them to be rendered within the HDR colorspace!

-> Screenshot of the site - this should be in HDR on supported devices.
+> Screenshot of the site - download it to view in HDR!

 <img width="400" src="https://play.maple.music/SMS/uploads/Screenshot_20250814-161855.png">